huaminghuangtw/Evergreen-Notes/Permanent-Notes/readers-are-leaders.md

 	* Unit: words-per-minute (wpm)
 	* Inefficiencies (to be voided/minimized)
 		* Fixation
-			* The positions where your eyes stop as you're scanning a line of text
+			* The positions where your eyes stop as you’re scanning a line of text
-			* We don't read in a straight line, but rather in a sequence of jumping snapshots (called **saccades**).
+			* We don’t read in a straight line, but rather in a sequence of jumping snapshots (called **saccades**).
 Each ends with a fixation.
 		* Subvocalization
 			* The process of internally pronouncing the words in a text while engaging in silent reading
 		* Back-skipping